RoBizMan/full-stack-open-exercises/Part0/Exercise0_6.md

         browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
         activate server
-        server-->>browser: Renders the HTML document without the page reload "hello how are you?" deactivate server
+        Note right of browser: The submit button triggers the spa.js file to submit the POST method to the server. server-->>browser: Renders the HTML document without the page reload "hello how are you?" deactivate server
 ```